 welcome to AeroCom / AeroSAT

-'registration' register if you want to participate and upload
+if you want to participate please register until August 1.

-AeroSAT is an international consortium of experts on aerosol remote sensing from ground and space.
+AeroSAT is an international consortium of experts on aerosol remote sensing from ground, aircraft and space.
 This initiative was established in 2013: (1) to accelerate the exchange of ideas and concepts both within the aerosol remote-sensing community, and in conjunction with the aerosol modeling (e.g., AeroCom), and in situ aerosol-measuring efforts, and (2) to advance and coordinate the capabilities of satellite sensor aerosol retrieval products, which are needed to constrain aerosol processing and assist in evaluating global modeling.
-One major aspect of AeroSat is interaction with the aerosol modeling community - it will be the focus of an overlap half-day joint session with AeroCom.
-The main goal of the meeting overall is to share and invigorate new developments and ideas in several major areas, including aerosol-type retrieval, aerosol amount and type product uncertainties, long-term data records, and aerosol measurement-model interactions.
-On each of these AeroSat topics working groups have ongoing, dedicated efforts, and will report briefly on their activities, followed by open discussion.
-Each session will be introduced by one or two invited seed presentations to stimulate discussion, and as appropriate, posters or very brief oral presentations on new approaches selected through submitted abstracts.
+One major aspect of AeroSAT is the interaction with the aerosol modeling community will be the focus of an overlap half-day joint session with AeroCom.
+The main goal of the AeroSAT meeting overall is to share and encourage new developments and ideas in several major areas, including aerosol-type retrievals, characterizing aerosol amount and type product uncertainties, creating long-term data records, and improving aerosol measurement-model interactions.
+On each of these AeroSAT topics, working groups have ongoing, dedicated efforts, and will report briefly on their activities, followed by extensive open discussion.
+Each session will be introduced by one or two invited seed presentations to stimulate discussion.
+As appropriate, posters are accommodated based on submitted abstracts, and in some cases, one or two abstracts are selected for very brief oral presentations on new approaches, also as part of the introduction to discussion.